Family sues after boy's toes amputated in escalator accident

 TRENTON, N.J.
-(AP) — A New Jersey family whose son got his foot stuck in a mall escalator and had to have his toes amputated has filed a lawsuit.
+(AP) — A New Jersey family whose son got his foot stuck in a mall escalator and had to have his toes amputated has filed a lawsuit against the mall and the company that made the escalator.

-Celestino Rivas and Maria Jimenez say in the suit filed last month that their then-7-year-old son was left disabled and disfigured by the December 2014 accident at the Oxford Valley Mall in Pennsylvania.
+Celestino Rivas and Maria Jimenez, of Trenton, said in the suit filed last month that their then-7-year-old son was left disabled and disfigured by the Dec.
+14, 2014 accident at the Oxford Valley Mall in Langhorne, Pennsylvania.

 The Simon Property Group owns the mall and declined to comment.
 The Schindler Corp. made the escalator and didn’t respond to calls seeking comment.

-NJ.com reports (http://bit.ly/2jvjcnn) that the boy’s right foot was dragged into a gap between the step he was standing on and the edge of the escalator.
+NJ.com reported (http://bit.ly/2jvjcnn ) that the boy’s right foot was dragged into a gap between the step he was standing on and the edge of the escalator, according to the suit.
+The escalator continued moving down, trapping his foot.

 Most Read Stories